dart2brasil/site-www/src/content/effective-dart/design.md

 ### PREFER signatures in function type annotations

-The identifier `Function` by itself without any return type or parameter signature refers to the special [Function][] type.
+The identifier `Function` by itself without any return type or parameter signature refers to the special [Function][Function] type.
 This type is only marginally more useful than using `dynamic`.
 If you're going to annotate, prefer a full function type that includes the parameters and return type of the function.